kannancmohan/app2-development-prototype-microservice/docs/observability.md

 ### Application configuration

-1. Add spring-boot-starter-actuator and micrometer-registry-prometheus dependency to pom.xml micrometer-registry-prometheus is used to export metrics collected by Micrometer to Prometheus
+1. Add spring-boot-starter-actuator, micrometer-registry-prometheus & micrometer-observation-test dependencies to pom.xml
+   micrometer-registry-prometheus is used to export metrics collected by Micrometer to Prometheus
 2. Update the application.xml